 - For more information on virtual antenatal courses, ask your midwife or health care provider or visit Childbirth and Parenting Educators Australia (CAPEA).

 - American-based Evidence Based Birth has also developed a series of online resources to talk you through pregnancy and labour expectations.
 There will be elements not relevant to the Australian setting but the stages of labour are the same for women around the world.

 - If you’re booking into services that offer home birth.

 - Typically these women will continue to receive their care as planned.

 - However, if the woman becomes unwell with COVID or COVID like symptoms, then she will need to discuss options with her midwife.

 - Midwives might wear additional protective clothing during birth – such as masks and gowns (they already wear gloves).
 But these added precautions are typically only required for COVID positive or suspected positive women, and if they are birthing in hospital there may be no change to the home-based practices.

-- Women would be asked to be considerate when making choices about who would be with them, and whist there may be more than one support person they will need to consider their space they will be in and social distancing requirements, and whether the people they have in are well and healthy.
+- Women would be asked to be considerate when making choices about who would be with them, and whilst there may be more than one support person, they will need to consider their space they will be in and social distancing requirements, and whether the people they have there are well and healthy.

 - It will be best to discuss all of these things with your midwife.

 If you’re planning to birth in a hospital

 - At this time births in hospital are occurring as usual.

 - We are working with health leaders to look at alternatives for women, including - repurposing hotels as pop-up birth centres and increasing access to birth-at-home services/options for women.